neu-se/CS4530-Spring-2024/tutorials/week1-user-stories.md

 # User Stories and Conditions of Satisfaction

 A user story is an informal, general explanation of a software feature written from the perspective of the **end user or customer**.
+A user story is always of the following form:

 As a <code>&lt;role&gt;</code> I can <code>&lt;perform action&gt;</code> so that I can <code>&lt;receive benefit&gt;</code>